mujtaba1747/git-autocommit/README.md

 - If you run the script in the background (which is convinient) using `./watch.sh &`

-  The Ampersand sign (&) makes it run in the background
+  The Ampersand sign (&) makes it or any process for that matter, to run in the background

   Once you're done using the script, it becomes tricky to stop the script.
-One way is to restart/logging out which is easy but not convinient.
+One way is to restart the machine which is easy but not convinient.

   Here is the smart method :